jflamy/owlcms4/docs/Registration.md

 2. Fill-in the Excel with the information about your athletes.

    - For each athlete, you need to provide at least the birth year, the gender, and a way to determine the body weight category.
-     - You can also enter a category in "simple" format.  for example, 89.
-For heavyweight categories you can use 109+ or >109)
+     - The most intuitive way is to enter the category weight limit in "simple" format.  for example, 89.
+For heavyweight categories you can use 109+ or >109
-     - You can enter the expected bodyweight of the athlete in the bodyweight column.
+     - Alternately, you can enter the expected bodyweight of the athlete in the bodyweight column.
 Entering the expected bodyweight instead of a category is useful when there are overlapping age groups with different weight class limits (e.g. a male 105 can be >102 in YTH and 109 in SR).
-You can then export the data, clear the body weights and reload.
+You can then export the data, clear the body weights column, and then reload.
-     - Note that if you export the data, a different format is used for the categories, which describes exactly what is in the database (see [below](#reloading-information)).
+     - Note: when you export the data, a different format is used for the categories, which describes exactly what is in the database (see [below](#reloading-information)).
 We don't recommend that you use this format for the initial load.
 - The program will automatically assign the athlete to the age groups and categories where he or she is eligible.
 If you have multiple overlapping age groups (for example IWF Junior and Senior) present, the athlete will be added to both categories.
 If there are additional eligibility requirements that mean an athlete is not eligible, you can remove the eligibility using the registration page in the program.
    - This will set the weight of the athlete in the program.
 You can export the list of athletes, clear the weights, and reload.
 If there is no weight but the category is present, the category will be kept.